Theophylline aptamer

 Description

-In 1994, Zimmermann et al. used SELEX to screen the solution structures of high-affinity RNA aptamers with theophylline. in1997 the interaction of RNA structures in the ligand-binding site was visualised using NMR techniques. in1998 it was found that U27 and G27 RNAs bound theophylline with low affinity (Kd values > 4 μM). the NMR spectra of U27 RNA showed the presence of an A7-U27 base pair in the free RNA that prevented the formation of a key base platform motif.
-NMR spectroscopy of U27 RNA revealed the presence of the A7-U27 base pair in free RNA, which prevented the formation of structural motifs in the critical base platform, and these interactions inhibited theophylline binding[3,4,7].
+In 1994, Polisky, B. et al. used SELEX to screen for high-affinity RNA aptamers with theophylline-binding solution structures.
+In 1997, NMR techniques visualised the interaction of RNA structures in the ligand-binding site.
+In 1998, it was found that U27 and G27 RNAs bound theophylline with low-affinity (Kd values > 4 μM).
+NMR spectroscopy of U27 RNA revealed an A7-U27 base pair in the free RNA, which prevented the formation of a key structural motif in the critical base platform and thus inhibited theophylline binding.
+In 2022, the crystal structure of the theophylline aptamer was resolved[1,3,4,30].

 SELEX

-Robert D. Jenison et al. used SELEX to screen for RNA molecules with affinity for theophylline, generated a pool of 1014 RNA molecules that contain a 40-nucleotide region of random sequence.
-The RNA pool was added to a Sepharose column to which 1-carboxypropyl theophylline was covalently cross-linked.
-Bound RNA was eluted by the addition of 0.1 M theophylline.
-The eluted RNA was converted to DNA and amplified by polymerase chain reaction (PCR) as described[1].
+In 1994, Polisky, B et al. used SELEX to identify RNA molecules with an affinity for theophylline.
+They created a pool of 1014 RNA molecules, each comprising a 40-nucleotide region of random sequence.
+The RNA pool was then introduced to a Sepharose column that had 1-carboxypropyl theophylline covalently cross-linked to it.
+The bound RNA was subsequently eluted by adding 0.1 M theophylline.
+The eluted RNA was then converted to DNA and amplified via polymerase chain reaction (PCR), following the described procedure[1].

 Detailed information are accessible on SELEX page.